Tesla steadies output of new Model 3 sedan, sees a profit

 It did give new details about its plan to build a factory in Shanghai producing both vehicles and batteries.
 It said Tesla’s initial investment would not start “in any significant way” until 2019, with much expected to be funded via local debt.

-Musk apologized to the diver.
-On Wednesday he also apologized to analysts for his behavior on the previous quarter’s call.
+Musk apologised to the diver.
+On Wednesday he also apologised to analysts for his behaviour on the previous quarter’s call.

 Excluding items, Tesla reported a loss of $2.45 per share, compared with expectations of a loss of $2.92.